 Single Asset Vault

-Two assets, one secured against the other.
-One pool, one collateral type driving the outcome.
-Configurable: switch assets, toggle between earn and borrow, see the full breakdown.
+Users can configure positions directly - switch assets, toggle between earning and borrowing, inspect utilization, collateral requirements, liquidation thresholds, and understand precisely how risk behaves inside that isolated vault.
 The old design had two identical tiles for each vault.
 We replaced it with one screen that adapts to what you need.

 Naming as Product Design